 Challenges facing broadcasters include unreliable power supplies, poor funding and low advertising revenues.
 There are dozens of radio stations, most of them privately owned.

 Dozens of newspapers are published in Freetown, despite low literacy levels.
-Most of them are privately-run and are often critical of the government.

 Some key dates in Sierra Leone's history:

 1787 - British abolitionists and philanthropists establish a settlement in Freetown for repatriated and rescued slaves.